Chart Color Schemes

 Residential development activity is lower than average in West Hoxton according to AreaSearch's national comparison of local real estate markets

-West Hoxton has recorded approximately 6 residential properties granted approval per year.
-Over the past 5 financial years, from FY-21 to FY-25, around 31 homes have been approved, with no approvals so far in FY-26.
-This results in an average of about 21.6 new residents per year for every home built during this period.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, West Hoxton has recorded around 6 residential properties granted approval annually.
+Over the past 5 financial years, between FY-21 and FY-25, approximately 31 homes were approved, with no approvals so far in FY-26.
+On average, for every home built over these years, there have been 21.6 new residents per year, indicating demand significantly outpacing supply.

-The demand significantly outpaces supply, which typically impacts prices positively and increases competition among buyers.
-New properties are constructed at an average expected cost value of $494,000, indicating a focus on the premium market with high-end developments.
-In FY-26, $10.3 million in commercial approvals have been registered, suggesting steady commercial investment activity in West Hoxton.
-Compared to Greater Sydney, West Hoxton has less development activity, which can strengthen demand and prices for existing properties due to scarcity of new dwellings.
-This activity is also below the national average, indicating the area's established nature and potential planning limitations.
+This typically puts upward pressure on prices and increases competition among buyers.
+The average construction value of new properties is $494,000, suggesting developers are focusing on the premium market with high-end developments.
+In FY-26, $10.3 million in commercial approvals have been registered, indicating steady commercial investment activity.
+Compared to Greater Sydney, West Hoxton has significantly less development activity, which can strengthen demand and prices for existing properties due to scarcity of new dwellings.
+This activity is also under the national average, suggesting the area's established nature and potential planning limitations.

 Recent construction comprises 80.0% standalone homes and 20.0% medium and high-density housing, maintaining West Hoxton's traditional suburban character with a focus on family homes appealing to those seeking space.
-With around 7069 people per dwelling approval, the area reflects a highly mature market.
-Future projections estimate West Hoxton will add approximately 2,046 residents by 2041 (based on the latest AreaSearch quarterly estimate).
-If current construction levels persist, housing supply could lag population growth, likely intensifying buyer competition and underpinning price growth.
+With around 7069 people per dwelling approval, West Hoxton reflects a highly mature market.
+Future projections show West Hoxton adding 2,021 residents by 2041 (from the latest AreaSearch quarterly estimate).
+Should current construction levels persist, housing supply could lag population growth, likely intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development